jpmac26/FakeMii/README.md

 3. It's running!

 ###Set up the Nintendo 3DS
-1. Get your computer local IP adress.
+1. Get your computer local IP address.
 Select the one from the network your console is connecting to.
   1. On Windows: Open a cmd.exe and type `ipconfig`
   2. On Linux: `ip addr show`
 2. Configure your console proxy